The Nurse-Family Partnership is an evidence-based home visitation program that improves

 Nationally the program has demonstrated a positive impact and the ability to meet each of the major goals listed above.
 Specifically, this included:

-- Fewer closely-spaced subsequent pregnancies
+- Fewer subsequent pregnancies

-- Increased employment for the mothers enrolled
+- Increased maternal employment

 - 31% fewer closely spaced (under 6 months) subsequent pregnancies